Deno for Visual Studio Code

 on the command line.
 The path can be either be relative to

-the workspace, or an absolute path. string, default null
+the workspace, or an absolute path.
+It is recommended you name this file

 , examples: